Programs

 The Preservation Agreement Implementation (PAI) Fund provides grant funding for activities needed to improve managed wetland facilities, operational efficiency and water management capabilities.
 Instructions for each cost-share program specify which types of habitat improvements may be eligible for participation.

-2023 PAI Program Landowner Notification letter
+2024 PAI Program Landowner Notification letter

-2023 PAI Cost Share Application
+2024 PAI Cost Share Fillable Application

 Fall Flood-Up Program